 Notes

 - Do not over-fry the meatballs, or they will turn dry.
-Remember that the frying is just to seal the juices within the meatballs; the rest of the cooking will be in the sauce.
+Remember that the frying is just to seal the juices of the meatballs; the rest of the cooking will be in the sauce.

 Maureen | Orgasmic Chef